triton-inference-server/tutorials/AI_Agents_Guide/Constrained_Decoding/README.md

 ...
 ```

-Additionally, if you want to enable logits pos-processor for every request
+Additionally, if you want to enable logits post-processor for every request
 individually, you can do so via an additional `input` parameter.
 For example, in this tutorial we will add `logits_post_processor_name` in
 `inflight_batcher_llm/tensorrt_llm/config.pbtxt`: